 - You are covered by both Medicare and Medicaid.
 Medicare covers health care and prescription drugs.
 Medicaid covers your cost sharing for Medicare services, including payments of Medicare Parts A&B premiums, deductibles, coinsurance and copayments (except for Medicare Part D) depending on your Medical Savings Program eligibility.
-Medicaid also covers services Medicare does not cover, like long-term care services or home and community based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+Medicaid also covers services Medicare does not cover, like long-term care, and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, we will not continue to cover Medicaid benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Medicaid eligibility.
-The amount you pay for Medicare covered services may increase during this period.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - MVP DualAccess Complete (HMO D-SNP) offers fully integrated Medicare and Medicaid benefits.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you will have \$0 cost-sharing for certain Medicare covered services.
+For a list of Medicare and Medicaid covered benefits and applicable cost-sharing please see the Chapter 4, Benefits Chart. - If you are within our plan's 3-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we will also continue to cover Medicaid benefits that are included under this plan.
+Medicare cost sharing amounts for Medicare basic and supplemental benefits do not change during this period.